cafekora/cafekora.github.io/pages/about-the-kora.md

 ---
 layout: page
 show_meta: false
-title: "Getting Started"
+title: "About the Kora"
 subheadline: "A Step-by-Step Guide"
-teaser: "This step-by-step guide helps you to customize Feeling Responsive to your needs."
+teaser: "what is a kora?"
 header:
    image_fullwidth: "header_homepage_13.jpg"
-permalink: "/getting-started/"
+permalink: "/about-the-kora/"
 ---
 1. Open `_config.yml` and work it through, it's well documented
 1. Add your own `logo.png` to `/assets/img/`.